 1 Tbs lemon juice

 2 Tbs butter

 1 cup panko bread crumbs (or crushed crackers)

 Melt butter in a saucepan over medium heat.
 Add flour and whisk until the mixture bubbles.
 Cook for 1 minute, then add the milk, 1/2 cup at at time, whisking continuously to avoid lumps.
-When all of the milk is added, reduce heat slightly and let the sauce bubble for a few minutes to thicken.
+When all of the milk is added, reduce heat slightly, add remaining sauce ingredients, and let the sauce bubble for a few minutes to thicken.

 While the sauce is thickening, grease a casserole dish and layer the shredded chicken, ham, then Swiss cheese.
 Cover with the mustard sauce.
 Melt 2 Tbs butter and mix with the panko crumbs, then spread evenly over the top of the casserole.
 Bake at 350 for 25-30 min until bubbly.
 Let stand 5-10 min before serving.